nano402/nano402-js/README.md

 - **`@nano402/nestjs`** (`packages/nano402-nestjs`) - NestJS guard
 - **`examples/basic-server`** - Example Express server implementation

 **Note:** The project has been split into separate packages for better maintainability and framework support.
+All verification logic is centralized in `@nano402/core`, making framework packages thin wrappers (~126 lines for Express, ~200 lines for NestJS).
 See [PACKAGE_STRUCTURE.md](./docs/PACKAGE_STRUCTURE.md) for details.

 ## What is HTTP 402?